This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Selected By: Liberty Hardy (co-host of Book Riot‘s All the Books podcast)

-What Book of the Month Club February 2017 selection(s) would I choose?
+What Book of the Month Club March 2017 selection(s) would I choose?

-Make your Book of the Month Club selections by Monday, February 6th.
+Make your Book of the Month Club selections by Monday, March 6th.

-For anyone unfamiliar with Book of the Month Club…
+Join Book of the Month Club…

 Book of the Month Club is a subscription service for people who like to try new books from a curated selection and like to read in hardcover format.
-Through Book of the Month Club, you can get a hardcover book for $9.99, which is generally significantly less than you’d pay in a bookstore or through Amazon.
+Through Book of the Month Club, you can get a hardcover book for generally significantly less than you’d pay in a bookstore or through Amazon.
 And, you get to try something new that has been vetted by one of Book of the Month Club’s well-read judges!

-Sign up for a 1-month, 3-month, 6-month, or 12-month Book of the Month membership!
+Sign up for a Book of the Month Club membership (pricing below)!

-(Special February Deal: get a free BOTM tote when you sign up for a 3 month membership)
+(Special March Deal: get a free BOTM tote when you sign up for a 3 month membership)